 “In disaster situations, there are often those who are ready to take advantage of such situations,” said state coordinating officer Jimmy Gianato.
 “Be especially alert for phone or door-to-door solicitors who hand out flyers and promise to speed up the insurance or building permit process, and those who ask for large cash deposits or advance payments in full.”

 Some shady criminals are also misrepresenting themselves as FEMA and other government and relief agencies.
-I’d like to pass on FEMA’s guide to protecting yourself from these crooks.
+I’d like to pass on FEMA’s guide to protecting yourself.